 With the vast number of new condos being constructed in cities such as Bangkok, there is little surprise that many heads are turned.
 These modern buildings featuring state-of-the-art furnishings and accessories are naturally appealing, but do we get drawn to something just because it’s new?
 Do we assume that because it’s new, it must be better?
 For many people, this is inevitably the case, but there are many good reasons not to overlook older condos as they do have so much to offer than what is perhaps immediately apparent.

-Many of these older properties often have highly experienced properties management company running them.
+Many of these older properties often have highly experienced property management company running them.
 The building will run like clockwork, and any problems which are encountered will be quickly dealt with.
 Yes, older properties do experience frequent issues, mainly minor.
 Still, with an excellent management team and supportive committee, these problems can be effectively dealt with using existing, tried and trusted contacts.

 Of course, there are far more benefits to selecting an older condo than merely the management team and here are just ten of them: